danielsauter/rapid-android-development/chapter-6-networking-devices-with-wi-fi.md

   For the projects in this chapter, we’ll use the `netP5` library to read and write data over the network.
 It’s already available because it’s part of Processing’s core library.
 The `KetaiNet` class is also available because it’s part of the Ketai library, which we’ve already installed.

   Let’s go download the `oscP5` library now.
-You can find it at http://www.sojamo.de/libraries/oscP5/ and also among other Processing libraries in the Data/Protocols section of the Processing libraries website.[][9]
+You can find it at http://www.sojamo.de/libraries/oscP5/ and also among other Processing libraries in the [Data/Protocols][9] section of the Processing libraries website.

   Let’s follow the same process we already used to install the Ketai library, which is the same process we use for installing any Processing library: